-If you do all of this, and still have fragile nails, you can strengthen just the tips by painting on nail glue and dipping your finger tip into nail acrylic powder.
+If you do all of this, and still have fragile nails, you can strengthen just the tips by painting on nail glue (the brush versions are most convenient) and dipping your finger tip into nail acrylic powder (available at most chain pharmacies).
 The powder sticks to the glue and becomes rough and semi-transparent.
 Sand this layer smooth.
 Apply a second layer of glue over the powder.
-Then, when it is dry, file, sand and buff the very edges.
+Then, when it is dry, sand and buff the edges and the entire area.
 If you play flamenco guitar, you will probably have to yield to the glue and powder method over a larger part of your nails than just the tips.
 Use this method on only about one-third of the surface of the nail.

 Nail tips and false nails use nail glue over even more of the nail surface.
-More nail ends up thinned-out, and the false nails CAN pop off.
-As can pieces of cut up ping-pong balls which don't really fit well on most people's finger nails anyway.
-I understand that ping pong nails also fluoresce in certain light.
-For those of you doing gigs, that may not be desirable.
+More nail ends up thinned-out, and the false nails CAN pop off; as can pieces of cut up ping-pong balls which often don't fit well on some people's finger nails -- although some world-class performers swear by this method.

 There are many web sites devoted to nails and nail care for guitarists.
 Richard (Rico) Stover (of the Barrios collection) has an emergency nail system that uses non-glue adhesive, high-quality synthetic nail, and back-up transparent surgical tape.
 He has also published a book, The Guitarists Guide to Fingernails, Mel Bay Publications, Inc. It is very informative and provides information about many available nail products.